mit-dci/opencx/dextechsurvey.md

 Finally, there are a lot of diagrams about their implementation of limit orders and RFQs, and they also explain bidirectional RFQ's, where if you bought one asset then you should be able to also sell it back with another RFQ.
 It's a very dry paper but it's a very solid idea.
 It is still a market maker but as far as non custodial exchanges go, this is a good way to do it.

-Also in the arwen paper there's a mistake, on the last page it says that "Plasma [28] is a proposal for a layer-two decentralized exchange protocol on Ethereum", which is blatantly false.
+Also in the arwen paper there's a mistake, on the last page it says that "Plasma [28] is a proposal for a layer-two decentralized exchange protocol on Ethereum", which is false.
 Plasma is a proposal for layer-two off-chain transactions on ethereum, much like lightning but for ethereum.

 ## Nash / NEX